Top 11 DC Comics For November 2025

 Though his powers make him god-like next to his human compatriots, Superman’s story is not one of greed or conquest.
 Instead, he strives to represent the inherent goodness of the human spirit, and the capacity of every living thing to do right by their neighbors.

-Read a preview of Absolute Superman #11 from DC Comics, written by Jason Aaron with art by Carmine Di Giandomenico, as Brainiac takes control of Kal-El’s body.
+Read a preview of Absolute Superman #13 from DC Comics, written by Jason Aaron with art by Rafa Sandoval, as the Battle of Kansas begins.

-Read a preview of Superman #29 from DC Comics, written by Joshua Williamson with art by Dan Mora, as Superboy Prime returns.
+Read a preview of Superman #31 from DC Comics, written by Joshua Williamson with art by Eddy Barrows and Eber Ferreira, a DC KO tie-in.

-Read a preview of Superman Unlimited #4 from DC Comics, written by Dan Slott with art by Rafael Albuquerque and Lucas Meyer.
+Read a preview of Superman Unlimited #6 from DC Comics, written by Dan Slott with art by Rafael Albuquerque.